thetarnav/glitched-writer/README.md

 -  **[nier](https://codepen.io/thetarnav/pen/OJWNRor)** - Imitating the way text was appearing in the _NieR: Automata's UI_.

--  **[typewriter](https://codepen.io/thetarnav/pen/qBRpQpQ)** - One letter at a time, only slightly glitched.
+-  **[typewriter](https://codepen.io/thetarnav/pen/qBRpQpQ)** - Simple but feels like being written by a human: one letter at a time, with erasing enabled by default.

--  **[terminal](https://codepen.io/thetarnav/pen/mdRyqga)** - Imitating being typed by a machine or a computer.
+-  **[terminal](https://codepen.io/thetarnav/pen/mdRyqga)** - Similar to the typewriter preset but more "robotic".
+Characters flow smoothly (with stable interval), but with little "stutering" here and there.

 -  **zalgo** - Inspired by the _"zalgo"_ or _"cursed text"_, Ghost characters mostly includes the unicode combining characters, which makes the text glitch vertically.
+Requires high "maxGhosts" to look good.

 -  **[neo](https://codepen.io/thetarnav/pen/vYgYWbb)** - Recreated: _Justin Windle's ["Text Scramble Effect"](https://codepen.io/soulwire/pen/mErPAK)_

 -  **[encrypted](https://codepen.io/thetarnav/pen/oNBLpxb)** - Simple Text Scramble effect, suits well displaying secret data, like passwords or card numbers.
+And generally looks good for more "casual" usecases - where you don't want too much "layout shifting", caused by rapid characters number changing.

 ```js
 new GlitchedWriter(htmlElement, 'terminal')